 Even if your Pit Bull is a pro at meeting and socializing with new people, doing so with new dogs can be an entirely different experience.
 Check out these tips on how to socialize your pup with other dogs.

 Before bringing your puppy to a friend or family member’s house with a dog, make sure their dog doesn’t have a history of aggressiveness toward other dogs.
 Depending on how old your puppy is, a calm playmate may be the best choice.
 An overzealous pal could frighten a tiny puppy.

-Roughhousing is typical activity when two dogs get together for a playdate, but it is good to always have control of the situation.
-A leash gives you the ability to not only slowly introduce these new friends, but it also allows you to pull your dog back to your side in case either pal appears unhappy with the pairing.
+Roughhousing is typical when two dogs get together for a playdate, but it is good always to have control of the situation.
+A leash gives you the ability to not only slowly introduce these new friends but also allows you to pull your dog back to your side in case either pal appears unhappy with the pairing.

 Don’t set your pup too close to the new dog at first.
 Stand with your dog on a leash about 10 feet away or keep yourself between them and the other dog.
 Gauge each dog’s reaction before allowing them to get closer to each other.
 If both dogs look happy to see one another and seem relaxed, then let your puppy in to play.

-To learn more about these common conditions in Pit Bulls and their symptoms, click here.
+Learn more about these common conditions in Pit Bulls and their symptoms.

 It’s always a good idea to prepare financially for pet illness.
 Pet insurance can help with the costs of veterinary treatment for illnesses, injuries, accidents, and more.
 Learn more about pet insurance here.

 The information presented in this article is for educational and informational purposes only and does not constitute or substitute for the advice of your veterinarian.